Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 Mixed Wheel Configuration: Four Versa wheels with two front Omni wheels

-Enhanced Turning: Omni wheels ease rotation while maintaining speed
+Enhanced Rotation: Omni wheels ease turning radius while maintaining

-CNC Manufactured: Precision components from CNC mill and router
+CNC Manufactured Components: Precision parts from CNC mill and router

 Competition Results